vitorstabile/projects-design-basics/README.md

 <div align="center"><img src="img/chapter2/project-description-2-w1099-h484.jpg" width=1099 height=484><br><sub>Fig 2 - Entities of the Project</sub></div>

-## <a name="chapter2"></a>Chapter 2: Project Description
+## <a name="chapter3"></a>Chapter 3: Design UI/UX

-#### <a name="chapter2part1"></a>Chapter 2 - Part 1: Detailing the Project
+#### <a name="chapter3part1"></a>Chapter 3 - Part 1: Project Wireframe Design

-After make the project scope, we have to make a detail description of the project.

-Make a description of the project is put all the details of the software (what he will have, the entities and the relation with them).
-Just make a simple description and pay attention in this details.
+A wireframe is a two-dimensional skeletal outline of a webpage or app.
+Wireframes provide a clear overview of the page structure, layout, information architecture, user flow, functionality, and intended behaviors.
+As a wireframe usually represents the initial product concept, styling, color, and graphics are kept to a minimum.
+Wireframes can be drawn by hand or created digitally, depending on how much detail is required.

 <br>